-Religious studies is an academically demanding subject, regarded as an acceptable A level by universities.
-An A level qualification in religious studies is a wonderful foundation subject and starting point for any humanities or social science degrees as well as philosophy or theology.
+Philosophy, Religion and Ethics is an academically demanding subject, regarded as an acceptable A level by universities.
+An A level qualification in Philosophy, Religion and Ethics is a wonderful foundation subject and starting point for any humanities or social science degrees as well as Philosophy or Theology.